-Graduate Student, OSU School of Environment & Natural Resources
+Graduate Student, OSU School of Environment & Natural Resources (SENR)

 The Great Lakes region of North America, holding 20% of the world’s fresh water and home to ¼ of the U.S. population, can provide its 13 million K-12 learners with a relevant context for science learning, unique opportunities for exploring local environmental issues, and connections to global issues.
 By linking Great Lakes research scientists with educators, students, and the public, the COSEE (Centers for Ocean Sciences Education Excellence) Great Lakes pursues its goal of enhancing science and environmental literacy of both adults and students.

 This doctoral research had a three-fold purpose in the COSEE Great Lakes context.
 First, this study aimed to characterize the population of Great Lakes scientists and K-12 teachers in the Great Lakes region targeted as potential audiences for activities of COSEE Great Lakes.
 Second, this study aimed to identify factors that may affect educational collaboration between teachers and scientists.
 Third, this study was conducted as a part of an ongoing process of evaluating overall COSEE program outcomes related to increasing educational collaborations.